Identifying nonlinear relations among random variables: A network analytic approach: Introduction

-Network psychometrics is a departure from the traditional "common cause" approach to modeling psychological phenomena.
-In this latter framework, symptoms of a psychological disorders are caused by some underlying cause, like in the case of physical diseases, for example, the symptoms of COVID-19 are caused by the SARS-CoV-2 virus.
-Alternatively, a disorder modeled by the network psychometric approach is a causally interacting system of symptoms.
+Network psychometrics is a departure from the traditional ``common cause'' approach to modeling psychological phenomena \citep{Schmittmann2013}.
+In this latter framework, symptoms of psychological disorders are caused by some unitary underlying cause, akin to how symptoms of an infectious disease are caused by the infectious agent.
+Due to the theoretical issues with common cause modeling, the network psychometric approach was proposed \citep{epskamp2018networkpsychometrics, marsman2018introduction}, where a mental health condition is described as a causally interacting system of symptoms.
 Consider a psychological disorder like depression.
-In the common cause view, the symptoms of depression are caused by a latent variable that corresponds with depression severity\footnote{The issue here is, what is the causal mechanism by which this latent variable that represents depression causes symptoms?
+In the common cause view, the symptoms of depression are ``caused'' by a latent variable that corresponds with depression severity\footnote{The issue here is, what is the causal mechanism by which this latent variable that represents depression causes symptoms?
 Outside of a causal explanation, the common cause model of depression is a unidimensional representation of severity, but this definition is less useful in understanding the why of depression.}, while, in the network psychometric view, depression is the whole of the causally interacting parts (e.g., having trouble sleeping causing lack of energy causing irritability \citep{Borsboom2013, Schmittmann2013, Cramer2015, Bringmann2018, Fried2020}.
 These differing viewpoints on disorders and how we model them has further implications on the requirements of independence within a model (i.e., local independence in the case of the common cause approach and conditional partial independence in the case of network psychometrics).